-A bachelor’s degree is required, with a concentration in business, finance, accounting or equivalent, or biological sciences helpful.
-A minimum of 5 years of biomedical or biology grants-related experience in a university setting is required.
+A bachelor’s degree or 5 years of biomedical or biology grants-related experience in a university setting is required.
 Candidate must be proficient in Microsoft Office: Excel, Access, and Word, and have a solid knowledge of accounting basics.
 He/she must understand and be able to implement the policies of a large number of funding agencies.
 The qualified candidate must be very detailed-oriented, with excellent interpersonal and communication skills, oral as well as written, and committed to financial integrity and confidentiality.

 Familiarity with University policies and procedures regarding grant applications is preferred.
 Familiarity with the University's personnel and fiscal management policies, and the University's financial system applications, such as Coeus, Labor Accounting, Information Warehouse, and PeopleSoft PRIME or previous experience of these systems at another University is desirable.